rchanou/rchanou.github.io/cost-based-management.md

 There are certainly edge cases to consider around how to handle special types of data or code changes, but those are hardly showstoppers.
 I think this could significantly improve developer quality-of-life by reducing cognitive load and repetitive drudgework, which in turn would increase productivity and software robustness.
 That's all I want, more than any fancy language feature or design pattern: effective tools.
 This is just one of many ideas that I have, but it's the one I want most.

+>
+>
+> -- <cite>John Carmack</cite>

 Our "elegant" models are hitting a local maximum; what we need now, instead, are better microscopes.
 Don't treat me like a child and give me "better" Lego bricks to build with.
 Give me an advanced exo-suit that respects, complements and enhances my innate abilities!

 I'll put my money where my mouth is, and develop a proof-of-concept in what little free time I have.
-Keep an eye out.
-Until, then, I'll leave you on this quote:
+Keep an eye out for it.

->
->
-> -- <cite>John Carmack</cite>